 ALK (Anaplastic Lymphoma Kinase)

-As noted above in the discussion about the Yilmaz study, there are certain studies which have reported that ALK rearrangements are found more frequently in persons with asbestos exposure (Yilmaz 2021).
+As noted above in the discussion about the Yilmaz study, there are certain studies that have reported that ALK rearrangements are found more frequently in persons with asbestos exposure (Yilmaz 2021).

 According to the National Cancer Institute, the P53 gene is a “gene that makes a protein that is involved in cell signaling pathways that control cell growth, cell maturation, and cell death.
 The natural, unchanged form of the gene is called wild-type KRAS.
 Mutated (changed) forms of the KRAS gene have been found in some types of cancer, including non-small cell lung cancer…”